cilium/cilium/Documentation/policy/language.rst

 The following entities are defined:

 host
-  The local host serving the endpoint
+    The local host serving the endpoint.
+On ingress, this also includes the host of other Cilium cluster nodes. world

-world
-  The world outside of the cluster.
+    All traffic outside of the cluster.

 all
-  Everyone
+    All traffic both within the cluster and outside of the cluster.

 Access to/from local host
 ~~~~~~~~~~~~~~~~~~~~~~~~~